DevOculus-Meta-Quest/OpenComposite/README.md

 ### INIH

 This program uses the [inih](https://github.com/benhoyt/inih) INI parsing library by Ben Hoyt.
-This is available under the MIT licence, a copy of which can be found in the `LICENSE_INIH` file of this repository.
+This is available under the MIT license, a copy of which can be found in the `LICENSE_INIH` file of this repository.

 ### Microblink Build

 This program uses a part of Psiha's and Microblink's [build](https://github.com/microblink/build) CMake utilities library.
-This is available under the two-clause BSD licence, a copy of which can be found in the 'LICENCE_BUILD_UTIL.txt' file of this repository.
+This is available under the two-clause BSD license, a copy of which can be found in the 'LICENSE_BUILD_UTIL.txt' file of this repository.

 ## Compiling (**for developers**)

-Download the Source Code from [GitLab](https://gitlab.com/znixian/OpenOVR) - it's under the GPLv3 licence.
+Download the Source Code from [GitLab](https://gitlab.com/znixian/OpenOVR) - it's under the GPLv3 license.

 Download Visual Studio 2017 and it's C++ package.
 This may work on older versions of VS, but that break at any time.